iiAzui/BipoleIVplus/Cutscenes/Converter/syntaxguide.md

 example: /startchapter Chapter 01

 /recruit {unitName}

-/choice RecruitRomra
+add the unit with the given name to the party as an alive unit.
+example: /recruit Romra - will add romra to the party.

+/recruitchoice {unitName}
 This is NOT an if branch but will probably always be used directly before one.
-Prompt the user with a choice on the screen
+In the original code, these 3 lines are repeated before each recruitment:
+"[Recruit {unitName}?]"
+"(Q) Recruit"
+"(W) Do not recruit"
+You may choose to follow this format or use a different format.
+I just made to so not all those lines are repeated for every recriutment so you may handle it as you with within the interpreter.
+Also, when this choice happens, when the next = or == is reached, listen for Q or W instead of space before moving on, or whatever the inputs are in the new project.
+After the player selects, store an internal integer for the choice they selected: 0 for Q/recruited, 1 for W/no recruited.
+This variable will be used by other instructions so make sure to store it somewhere outside the parse line loop.

 ---------- INLINE COMMANDS ----------
 These commands should ideally be able to be put anywhere outside of a slash command line and be evaluated as soon as the cursor reaches it, in case the dialogue system is changed to one where the text is written typewriter-style character per character.
 Assuming the game becomes something like that, as soon as a { character is reached, immediately parse everything up until the } and evaluate the command.